-The maximum length of the working week is established by the collective agreements.
-However, the average weekly working time cannot exceed 48 hours, inclusive of overtime.
-The average working time must be calculated over a period of 4 months; however, the applicable collective agreement can extend that term for objective, technical or organizational reasons.
+The average weekly working time cannot exceed 48 hours, inclusive of overtime and must be calculated over a period of 4 months; however, the applicable NCBA can extend that term for objective, technical or organisational reasons.